lilcoinzdc/jdk-rig/doc/BENCHMARK.md

 # Stress test

-You can also run continuous stress-test that is as close to the real RandomX jdkrigging as possible and doesn't require any configuration:
+You can also run continuous stress-test that is as close to the real RandomX kittenpawging as possible and doesn't require any configuration:
 ```
-jdkrig --stress
+kittenpaw --stress
-jdkrig --stress -a rx/wow
+kittenpaw --stress -a rx/wow
 ```
 This will require Internet connection and will run indefinitely.